KOLD-TV

 KOLD-TV (channel 13) is a television station in Tucson, Arizona, United States, affiliated with CBS.
-It is owned by Gray Media, which provides certain services to Fox affiliate KMSB (channel 11) and dual CW/MyNetworkTV affiliate KTTU-TV (channel 18) under a shared services agreement (SSA) with Tegna Inc. The three stations share studios on North Business Park Drive on the northwest side of Tucson (near Casas Adobes).
+It is owned by Gray Media and operated alongside Fox affiliate KMSB (channel 11) and CW outlet KTTU-TV (channel 18), which are owned by the Tegna subsidiary of Nexstar Media Group.
+The three stations share studios on North Business Park Drive on the northwest side of Tucson (near Casas Adobes).
 KOLD-TV's primary transmitter is atop Mount Bigelow, with a secondary transmitter atop the Tucson Mountains west of the city to fill in gaps in coverage.

 Established in February 1953, KOLD-TV is the second-oldest television station in the state and was the first on air in Tucson.
 It has been affiliated with CBS for its entire history.
 After initially being the market leader in local news, it was surpassed by KVOA in the 1970s and suffered particularly in the late 1980s and 1990s from corporate neglect and cost-cutting.
 The station produces local newscasts that, since the 2000s, have been competitive in the local ratings.

 History

 Construction and Autry-Chauncey ownership

 In the wake of the Federal Communications Commission (FCC) lifting its freeze on the award of new television stations, three Tucson radio stations applied for three channels.
-The Old Pueblo Broadcasting Company, held by Gene Autry and Tom Chauncey and owner of Tucson's KOPO (1450 AM) and owned by Gene Autry and Tom Chauncey, filed for channel 13 without opposition on June 21, 1952, and was granted a construction permit to build on November 12.
+The Old Pueblo Broadcasting Company, held by Gene Autry and Tom Chauncey and owner of Tucson's KOPO (1450 AM), filed for channel 13 without opposition on June 21, 1952, and was granted a construction permit to build on November 12.
 Construction got under way in early December on an interim transmitter facility mounted on the AM radio tower, as 500 ft towers were not yet available, and on a television addition to the KOPO radio facility on West Drachman Street.

 On January 13, 1953, at 1:13:13 p.m.
 (13:13:13 in 24-hour time), the KOPO-TV transmitter was turned on.
 As construction in the television studio was still in progress, no programming was aired until February 1, when the station began to carry programs from CBS and the DuMont Television Network.
 The day before, a dedicatory program was broadcast from the studios.
 Network presentations had to be aired from kinescopes until a coaxial cable hookup was completed in September to be shared by KOPO-TV and new station KVOA-TV, allowing Tucsonans to see live network shows.

 KOPO radio and television became KOLD radio and television on April 30, 1957.
 The KOLD call letters had been used by the Autry-owned station in Yuma until it was sold; that outlet became KOFA and closed in 1963.
 Autry and Chauncey owned KOOL radio and television in Phoenix; as was done there, the phones were answered "It's KOLD in Tucson".
 The main transmitter was moved to Mount Bigelow in 1961, simultaneously with KVOA-TV; KGUN-TV had been built on the mountain five years prior.